-- inclusive and effective consultation and is approved by local stakeholders; - covers a five-year period (with some flexibility to allow for different planning cycles); - is a separate, self-contained document.
+- inclusive and effective consultation and approved by local - a five-year period (with some flexibility to allow for different planning cycles).

 The Strategy and Action Plan should contain:

 A definition of the area to be influenced by the strategy, which may extend outside the Protected Area.